Nosybottle/SolidEdge-LSF/README.md

 # SolidEdge - Least Squares Fitting

-Allows user to select vertices and use them to construct various geometrical objects (plane, cylinder).
+Allows user to select vertices and use them to construct various geometrical objects (plane, cylinder, ...).

+<br></br>
+To change language or cylinder search steps modify configuration file **_config/settings.ini_**

+Currently supported languages: english, czech

+<br></br>
+Note: I am not a mathematician.
+I don't understand the math used for fitting various geometries, so there may be bugs or incorrect methods.

 ### Sources of algorithms used:
   - Plane: [Answer on Mathematics Stack Exchange by _joriki_](https://math.stackexchange.com/a/99317)